dynamsoft-docs/camera-enhancer-docs/introduction/index.md

 ### Smooth, Silky and Stable Video Streaming Processing

-In traditional scan modes, there are two factors that influence the speed of video streaming processing.
-The processing speed on a single video frame and the time consumption on obtaining the next video frame.
+In traditional scan modes, there are two factors that influence the speed of video streaming processing, the processing speed on a single video frame and the time consumption on obtaining the next video frame.
 When the image processing thread is ready to restart but the next video frame is still not received by the scanner, there creates an interval.
 DCE video buffer is designed to banish these intervals by:

 - Optimize the obtaining of video frames so that the newest video frames are always available.
 - Open a new thread for obtaining video frames so that the main thread will never be blocked.

+When using DCE based camera module, your will experience a more fluency video streaming processing.

 ### Interactive Documents Scanning